 Saturday Lotto is the granddaddy of lotteries in Australia.
 It was the first of its kind in the country.
 Tattslotto is based on those old European-style lotteries where six numbers were chosen out of 40 in a regular game.
 However, starting June 6, 1985, the current format of six numbers from 45 was introduced to reduce the odds of winning.
 The first Tattslotto draw was held on June 24, 1972.
 At that time, the first division prize was AUD50,000.

-Using the Reserve Bank of Australia's Inflation Calculator, the original AUD50,000 first division prize should be worth around AUD 451,772.15 in 2011.
-Interestingly, the current first division prize, as of 2012, is worth AUD4 million each week.
+Using the Reserve Bank of Australia's Inflation Calculator, the original AUD50,000 first division prize should be worth around AUD 470,454.55 in 2013.
+Interestingly, the current average first division prize for Saturday lotto, as of 2014, is worth approx AUD4 million each week.